 unlimited right to sue the at-fault party in an accident.
 With limited-tort

-coverage, your rights to sue for pain and suffering and other non-economic losses are restricted unless your injuries reach a threshold of severity.
+coverage, your rights to sue for pain and suffering, or non-economic losses,

+are restricted, unless your injuries reach a threshold of severity.

-In Pennsylvania, full-tort coverage is typically 20 to 30 percent more
+Full-tort coverage costs typically 20 to 30 percent more than limited-tort

 Aside from the obvious cost considerations, it is difficult for us to recommend

-whether you should choose a full- or limited-tort policy.
-On the one hand,
+either full- or limited-tort policies.
+On one hand, limited-tort policies

-On the other hand, buying a limited-tort policy essentially means that
+On the other hand, limited-tort policies essentially limit your ability

-compensation for pain and sufferingeven if the accident were caused by
+to seek full compensation for pain and sufferingeven in accidents caused

 If you are the victim of an accident in which another driver is at fault,

-you might expect to collect from that drivers insurance company.
+you would expect to be compensated by that drivers insurance company.

-But despite mandatory coverage laws, many drivers are uninsured.
-Also, even an insured
+But despite mandatory coverage laws, many drivers remain uninsured.
+Also,

-of an uninsured or underinsured motorist, you can turn to your
+are the victim of an uninsured or underinsured motorist, you can use your

-collision coverage (if you have it) for repairs to your car, or to your medical
+collision coverage (if you carry it) to repair your car, or your medical

-payments or personal injury protection coverage for your medical bills.
+payments or personal injury protection coverage, for your medical bills.

-But you will need other coverage if your losses exceed these coverages.
-Uninsured/underinsured
+But you will need additional coverage if your losses exceed these coverages

 motorist coverage fills this gap if you can show that the other driver